munificent/craftinginterpreters/book/functions.md

 <aside name="curry">

-This rule can match a series of function calls like `fn(1)(2)(3)`.
-Code like this isn't common in C-style languages, but it is in the family of languages derived from ML.
+The rule uses `*` to allow matching a series of calls like `fn(1)(2)(3)`.
+Code like that isn't common in C-style languages, but it is in the family of languages derived from ML.
 There, the normal way of defining a function that takes multiple arguments is as a series of nested functions.
 Each function takes one argument and returns a new function.
 That function consumes the next argument, returns yet another function, and so on.
 Eventually, once all of the arguments are consumed, the last function completes the operation.

-This style, called **currying**, after Haskell Curry (the same guy whose first name graces that *other* well-known functional language), is baked directly into the language syntax so it's not as cumbersome as it sounds.
+This style, called **currying**, after Haskell Curry (the same guy whose first name graces that *other* well-known functional language), is baked directly into the language syntax so it's not as cumbersome as it would be here.

 </aside>